BUSS® Therapy with Us

 Noticing gaps in a child’s foundational systems

 If you can, just get up now and try to analyse how you did that.
 If you’re sitting at a table, did you use the table to help push yourself up?
 Where did the power for the movement come from?
 If you did push up, just sit down again and try again, this time just using your body to get up.
 Again think about that – which part of your body would you say ‘led’ the movement?
 Sometimes I think it’s useful to visualise a ‘line’ like the one you see on a TV screen when it’s a photo finish of a race and they’re analysing which runner crossed the line first.
 If you had an imaginary line when you’re standing up, which part of your body would cross the line first?
-Last?
+And last?
 All of these things can be helpful in beginning to notice how we’re moving.

 Once you’ve got used to noticing how you move, just try and observe how your child is moving, perhaps when they’re playing outside or at a playground with peers (without developmental trauma) and see how they’re holding themselves and moving about.
-You can get good information from noticing everyday things at home, like how they come downstairs, carry a glass of juice, sit at the table to eat dinner, write, walk and run around.
+You can also get good information from noticing everyday things at home, like how they come downstairs, carry a glass of juice, sit at the table to eat dinner, write, walk and run around.

 Age range